Marjorie Guthrie: Husband's illness

 By the late 1940s, Guthrie's health was declining.
 He received various misdiagnoses, but in 1952, it was finally determined that he was suffering from Huntington's disease.
 During the more than 15 years that the disease affected him, Marjorie stood by his side as she supervised Woody's hospital care.
 She even taught him to communicate by blinking his eyes after he had lost control of his other muscles.
 Though she was Guthrie's second wife (of three) they maintained a close relationship throughout his life and she provided constant care to Guthrie until his death.
 Following his death in 1967, she founded the Committee to Combat Huntington's Disease.
 This eventually became the Huntington's Disease Society of America.

 Marjorie headed a Federal commission for control of the disease in 1976 and 1977 and convinced President Jimmy Carter to form a Presidential Commission to study neurological diseases, including Huntington's.
 She also headed the public and governmental information committee of the National Committee for Research in Neurological and Communicative Disorders, was a member of the New York State Commission on Health Education and Illness Prevention and of the state's Genetic Advisory Committee, and was a lay member of the advisory council of the National Institute of General Medical Science.

 Joe Klein's 1980 biography, Woody Guthrie: A Life is based extensively on Marjorie Guthrie's recollections and collected papers, and contains substantial details of her life up through Woody Guthrie's death in 1967.

-In 1975, Marjorie married Martin B. Stein, who was vice president of the Committee to Combat Huntington's Disease.
-She died of cancer on March 13, 1983.
+In 1975, she married Martin B. Stein, who was vice president of the Committee to Combat Huntington's Disease.
+She died of cancer on March 13, 1983, in Manhattan, where she lived, aged 65.